tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 This document is intended for technical users who need to reference the `bdqffdq:` vocabulary in detail.
 It is particularly useful for:

-- Ontology developers integrating BDQ Core concepts into semantic systems
+- Ontology developers integrating BDQ concepts into semantic systems
 - Data quality analysts and system implementers interpreting or expressing BDQ Test structures using RDF/OWL
-- Standards developers needing access to term-level details when aligning or extending the BDQ Core framework.
+- Standards developers needing access to term-level details when aligning or extending the BDQ Framework.

-Familiarity with RDF, OWL, and the structure of the BDQ Core Tests is recommended.
+Familiarity with RDF, OWL, and the structure of the BDQ Tests is recommended.

 ### 1.3 Associated Documents

-For the list and links to all associated documents see the [Biodiversity Data Quality (BDQ) Core](../../index.md) page, which lists the parts of the standard.
+For the list and links to all associated documents see the [Biodiversity Data Quality (BDQ)](../../index.md) page, which lists the parts of the standard.

-Information about the bdqffdq: ontology, its usage, and its extensions can be found in the following subset of Biodiversity Data Quality (BDQ) Core resources:
+Information about the bdqffdq: ontology, its usage, and its extensions can be found in the following subset of BDQ resources:

 - [Fitness For Use Framework Ontology Guide](../../guide/bdqffdq/index.md) Provides a visual and narrative introduction to the concepts and application of the ontology.
 - [Fitness For Use Framework Ontology List of Terms](../../list/bdqffdq/index.md) The term list document, which enumerates and describes the vocabulary terms.
 This document.